prerna0724/periodic-table-app/README.md

-# 🧪 Baby Chemist's Periodic Table Explorer
+# 🧪 Prerna's Periodic Table Explorer

 An **interactive web dashboard** built with **Streamlit + Plotly** to explore the periodic table.